GLAUKEN/Option-pricer/README.md

 # Options pricing

-Calculate price of European Option with Black-Scholes' model and Binomial model.
+Calculate price of European Option with Black-Scholes' model and binomial model by using the Cox-Ross-Rubinstein procedure.

 # Definitions